anybox/anybox.recipe.odoo/doc/old_readme.rst

                addons-openerp 7109

-As you can see in that example, the first token is the target filesystem path, as in the ``addons`` option, the second one is the revision, except in the case of the main software (if VCS based), for which there's no filesystem path.
+As you can see in that example, the first token is the target filesystem path, as in the :ref:`addons` option, the second one is the revision, except in the case of the main software (if VCS based), for which there's no filesystem path.